Rachel Notley: Economy and labour

 Alberta's minimum wage was raised incrementally from $10.20 an hour in 2015 to $15.00 an hour in 2018.

 Notley's government revised labour regulations with the implementation of the 'Fair and Family-friendly Act' (Bill 17), which came into effect in 2018.
 The revisions were the first overhaul of Alberta's labour laws in three decades.

-In 2017, Saskatchewan Premier Brad Wall's government instigated a moratorium on vehicles with Albertan licence plates at government project sites in Saskatchewan.
-The Saskatchewan government initially said the ban was in response to reports that vehicles with Saskatchewan plates were being barred from Alberta sites, but did not provide evidence for these claims.
-Wall later claimed the ban was due to what he described as a "disturbing pattern of protectionist behaviour", citing, among other things, Alberta's $1.25-per-litre mark-up on beer prices in 2016.
-Notley's government responded by enacting the arbitration clause of the New West Partnership inter-provincial trade agreement.
-In January 2018, Saskatchewan rescinded the 'plate wars' moratorium in what it called a measure of good faith in advance of a decision on Alberta's beer prices by the Agreement on Internal Trade appeal panel.

 In early 2018, an inter-provincial trade dispute between the BC NDP and Alberta NDP hampered the export of resources.
 Alberta's AGLC ceased to export wine produced in BC.
-Notley's government chose this as retaliation for Hogan's government decision to limit export of Bitumen from Alberta as protest to ongoing discussion of the proposed Trans Mountain Pipeline expansion.
+Notley's government chose this as retaliation for BC premier John Horgan's government decision to limit export of Bitumen from Alberta as protest to ongoing discussion of the proposed Trans Mountain Pipeline expansion.
 In 2017, Alberta imported $72 million of BC wine.
-However hospitality service businesses in Alberta worry their industry could be harmed with a prolonged embargo.
+However hospitality service businesses in Alberta worried their industry could be harmed with a prolonged embargo.

 The government's Bill 31 of 2017 'A Better Deal for Consumers and Businesses Act' enacted a number of reforms to enhance consumer protections.
-Such as the abolition of purchasing bots to purchase blocks of online tickets for popular demanded events to prevent their inflated resale by the operators of such applications.
-The abolition of purchasing bots was enacted in August 2018.
-Consumers are empowered to sue the operators of bots if they have been financially injured should sellers and promoters of shows inadvertently fail to detect clandestine online bots.

-The act also requires auto repair mechanics to provide a warranty for repair services, an estimate for the work.
-Consumers will also be empowered to litigate violators of consumer rights.
-High interest lenders and money transaction services will be regulated.

 In 2019, the Albertan government agreed to lease 4,400 oil cars from Canadian Pacific Railway and Canadian National Railway.
-The service will resume in the summer of 2019 with an initial capacity of 20,000 barrels per day.
-The potential revenue expected is $6 billion over three years.